MrBrunotte/LMS/README.md

 * When a teacher adds a new student, the course must be preselected.
 * Date check so that modules, activities and courses is added with the correct date.
+* Move the HTML ul-element outside of the li-elements in the for-loops in the code base.

 ## **TECHNOLOGIES USED**